‘Deadpool 2’ Teaser: Ryan Reynolds Mocks Superman, Bares His Butt [Watch]

 Fans of Logan were in for a treat when they got to see the short teaser of Ryan Reynolds’ Deadpool 2.
 The released trailer somehow mocked Superman, Stan Lee and himself, and revealed why even Deadpool thinks that Wolverine is the best superhero.

-Ryan Reynolds shared the video on Twitter that shows his character from the R-rated film, Wade Wilson walking down the street when he spies a mugging happening just meters away down an alley.
+Ryan Reynolds shared the video on Twitter that shows his character from the R-rated film, Wade Wilson walking down the street when he spies a mugging happening just meters away down an alley.h

 “Not on my watch motherf****r!” he growls as he runs towards a phone booth to change into his Deadpool costume.
 When Wade Wilson is in the telephone booth, one can easily hear Superman’s theme music playing in the background.